ietf-gitwg/using-github/draft-ietf-git-using-github.md

 makes Working Group policies available to casual contributors who might only interact with the GitHub repository.

 GitHub prominently links to the CONTRIBUTING file on certain pages.
 This file SHOULD be used in preference to the README for information that new contributors need.
 A link to the CONTRIBUTING file from the README is advised.

+The set of GitHub features ({{features}}) that the Working Group relies upon need to be clearly documented in policies.
+This document provides some guidance on potential policies and how those might be applied.

+Features that the Working Group does not rely upon SHOULD be made available to document editors.
+Editors are then able to use these features for their own purposes.
+For example, though the Working Group might not formally use issues to track items that require further discussion in order to reach consensus, keeping the issue tracker available to editors can be valuable.

+Working Group policies need to be set with the goal of improving transparency, participation, and ultimately the quality of the consensus behind documents.
+At times, it might be appropriate to impose some limitations on what document editors are able to do in order to serve these goals.
+Chairs SHOULD periodically consult with document editors to ensure that policies are effective and not unjustifiably constraining progress.

 ## Repositories